1. Smaller house. Smaller mortgage. Smaller ecological footprint.

 What’s the one thing most people worry about?
 Money.
 Money to pay for healthcare, childcare, food, rent, mortgage, and other basics, but what do most people do every weekend, shop for things they don’t need to fill up a home that’s too big.
 More doesn’t always result in a better life.
 In fact, studies show that there is a threshold of income that people can make to make them happy.
 After that point, more money doesn’t bring more happiness.
 Of course, there’s also studies that show money can bring happiness, only if used in the right away and the best way to is use money to buy you time.
 Here’s 5 Ways to Buy Happiness from Money.

 16. Less searching.
 More time enjoying.

 How many times have we been there?
-Spending minutes or even hours looking for something in the boxes and closets of that stuff that we have.
+Spending minutes or even hours looking for something in the boxes and closets of stuff that we have.
 Plenty most likely.
-I wonder when we quantify all of the time we use to look for stuff, how much that adds up?
+I wonder if we truly quantify all of the time we use to look for stuff, how much that adds up to?
 Who are we neglecting, what are we missing out on?
 Every purchase we make carries with it the question: How will this purchase affect how I use my time?

 17. Less stuff.
 Less wasted resources.
 More money.
 More time to enjoy.

 In the end, personal finance, sustainability, waste, minimalism and happiness are all interrelated.
 It may not seem like it from the onset, but if you care about your wallet, you have to care about the environment, you have to care about your health, you have to care about the time that you have on this Earth to ensure none of it is wasted.